rothlmar/netlify-payment-app/README.md

 technician that delivers and picks up the equipment, and to edit that tip any time before the payment is captured.

+Because this is a hack week project, we're going to use all the coolest things:
+* Netlify (hosting, functions, CI/CD)
+* FaunaDB (database)
+* Vue.js (front end)

+Activity log:
+1. Sign up at app.netlify.com and verify email.
+2.